sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 		* Flow Control: None

 	??? tip "Having Trouble?"
 		For users who are having trouble installing the USB driver, we have an archived version *(v3.0.2[^9])* of the installation file.
-Users can download [**version 3.0.2**](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/assets/component_documentation/driver/USB_driver_3_0_2_Installer.exe) of the driver, by clicking on the button below.
+Users can download [**version 3.0.2**](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-T/assets/component_documentation/driver/USB_driver_3_0_2_Installer.exe) of the driver, by clicking on the button below.

 		[^9]:
 			For the latest USB driver from Septentrio, please install their driver through the [RxTools software suite](../rxtools).<br>
-			*This driver version was archived at the time that the [mosaic-X5 hookup guide](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/) was written.
+			*This driver version was archived at the time that the [mosaic-T hookup guide](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-T/) was written.
 Please do not request for the file to be updated.*

 		<center>
-		[:octicons-download-16:{ .heart } Download USB Driver *(v3.0.2)*](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/assets/component_documentation/driver/USB_driver_3_0_2_Installer.exe){ .md-button .md-button--primary target="blank" }
+		[:octicons-download-16:{ .heart } Download USB Driver *(v3.0.2)*](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-T/assets/component_documentation/driver/USB_driver_3_0_2_Installer.exe){ .md-button .md-button--primary target="blank" }
 		</center>

 === "Linux"
-	On Linux, the standard Linux CDC-ACM driver is suitable for the mosaic-X5 module.
+	On Linux, the standard Linux CDC-ACM driver is suitable for the mosaic-T module.

 ### Web Interface
-With the USB driver installed, the mosaic-X5 module supports Ethernet-over-USB.
+With the USB driver installed, the mosaic-T module supports Ethernet-over-USB.
 The default IP address allocated for the Ethernet-over-USB interface is `192.168.3.1`.
 This IP can be entered in any browser to open a connection to the receiver's Web Interface as shown below.

 <div class="grid" markdown>